g0v-data/g0v-hackmd-archive/notes/4fL68bebTGi2J_iPfQM28g.md

   }
 }
 ```

-Rush would take care of linking those packages correctly, ensuring that the most recent local versions are in use while developing.
+It would take care of linking those packages correctly, ensuring that the most recent local versions are in use while developing.

 ### Step 3: Building and Running the Project
 Rush can effectively support reusable builds—that is, a build process involves only modifications made since the last build.
 This is done for the benefit of keeping the CI pipeline quick.